 |Counterposes that follow well:

 Yoga block under hands - elevates chest, reduces back strain.

 Backbends are often the climax of a yoga practice.
 They challenge our flexibility, open our hearts, and energize our bodies.
 But when you’re not quite ready for an intense spinal stretch, Cobra Pose offers a more accessible and beginner-friendly entry point to all the benefits of backbends.
 It is also one of the best stretches for low back pain and herniated discs.

 From Hatha yoga sequences to Sun Salutations to Ashtanga classes, Cobra Pose is found in nearly every yogic tradition.
 This powerful spine-extending pose helps to counteract hours spent hunched over devices.
-However, without the proper support Cobra Pose can also cause discomfort in your low back.
+However, without the proper support, Cobra Pose can also cause discomfort in your lower back.

 Here we’ll dive into everything you need to know about safely performing Cobra Pose so you can reap all the benefits and none of the back pain.

 Prefer video?
-Here’s ours on everything you know to know to perform cobra pose:
+Here’s ours on everything you know to know to perform the cobra pose: